Sources of Hallucination by Large Language Models on Inference Tasks

 \section{Limitations}

-In this paper, we have discussed two prominent sources of hallucination for LLMs when doing natural language inference.
-We acknowledge that this is not an exhaustive search of all the sources, where further explorations could be done as future work.
+In this paper, we have discussed two prominent sources of hallucination for LLMs in natural language inference tasks.
+We acknowledge that this is not an exhaustive search of all the sources, where further exploration should be done in future work.

-We also note that after ablating the factors discussed in this paper, there remains residual, unexplained performance on NLI tasks.
-This residual could be attributed to undiscovered biases or generalising inference capability.
-We leave the analysis of this residual to future work.
+We also note that after controlling for the factors discussed in this paper, there remains residual, unexplained performance on NLI tasks.
+This residual might be due to other undiscovered biases or possibly generalising inference capability.
+We leave further exploration of this residual to future work.

 As discussed in Appendix \ref{sec:appendix-prompt-format}, we compared a range of popular LLM prompting techniques and selected the most promising approach.
-We also do acknowledge that there could potentially be other novel prompting techniques that could help the LLMs resist the influence of the priors discussed in this paper.
+We acknowledge that there could potentially be other novel prompting techniques that could help the LLMs resist the influence of the biases discussed in this paper.
 We identify this as an open question and advocate for future research.